Regional, Online, and Continuing Education (ROCE) Prospective Students FAQs

 Asynchronous.
 Classes are fully online, meaning the student can participate or engage in the learning process on their own time when and wherever they can connect to the internet.
 This is ideal for those who need the flexibility to work at their own pace and/ or can't commit to specific class meeting times.

 Synchronous.
 Classes are live and meeting at a specific day and time with the faculty member and classmates, over a zoom connection.
 This is ideal for those who want a live classroom feel, but without the restriction of having to be in a specific place.

 1. View your official acceptance letter in the application portal

 You can see your official acceptance letter by logging into your Slate portal (the same login you used to fill out your application).

 Your transfer credit evaluation is a breakdown of how many credits will be transferred from your previous institution(s) to Springfield College.
 You can expect the official evaluation will be emailed to you within two weeks of your acceptance.

 Your financial aid eligibility will be emailed to you, if you have any questions related to financial aid, please reach out to Walter Geter at 813-626-3831 or email@example.com.
 If you have not completed your FAFSA, please do so as soon as possible.
 To start the process, complete the FAFSA online at www.fafsa.ed.gov.
 The college code for Springfield College is

 What resources are available for me as an online student?

 There are multiple resources to support you on your journey.
-These include our Academic Success Center, Library Services, The Writing Hub, and more.
+These include our Academic Success Center, Library Services, Writing @ SC, and more.
 Our online learning management system is Brightspace.
 Brightspace is a program you'll be spending some time in.
 All new students have access to training is available on how to use Brightspace.
 Brightspace is the platform for your virtual learning.

 Do you offer enrollment deposit waivers for a former students returning to Springfield College?